R4ULtv/analytics-sample-apis/README.md

 A simple analytics API that provides mock data for click analytics and device statistics using Faker.js.

-## Base URL
-The API is built using Hono framework and includes CORS support.

 ## API Endpoints

 ### Click Analytics